ZenBubble/bublstore/README.md

 # bublstore
 Full stack project made for a mock website offering various services.
-Self-hosted backend with a simple html + css frontend
+Self-hosted backend with a simple html + tailwind frontend

 ## Features
 ### ❤️ = Not yet implemented